 Participant safety will be continuously monitored by the Sponsor's internal safety review committee which includes safety signal detection at any time during the study.
-The Sponsor's internal safety review committee, led by the PV representative and the RMO, will be responsible for the review, assessment, and evaluation of safety data generated from this study.
+The Sponsor's internal safety review committee, led by the PV representative and the RMO, will be responsible for the blinded review, assessment, and evaluation of safety data generated from this study.
 This committee is empowered to recommend a pause in recruitment and/or further vaccination while it investigates any potential signal or concern.

-In addition, this study will include an ESDR (see Section 8.3.8).
+In addition, this study will include an early safety data review (see Section 8.3.8).